amdeb/amdeb-doc/Design/Amazon Integration Design.md

 an integration table.
 There are two tables: a product integration table and an order integration table.
 Each table has the following columns:

-* product_id or order_id
+* the record id of the product or order table
-* operation: product-specific operation (create, update, unlink) or order-specific operations(confirmation, cancellation, shipped, etc).
+* record_operation: product-specific operation (create, write, unlink) or order-specific operations(confirmation, cancellation, shipped, etc).
-* values: operation data.
+* operation_data: operation data.
 For creation and unlink, it is product_id or order_id.
-For updates, it's a list of new values.
+For write, it's a list of new values.
-* time_stamp: time stamp of the operation
+* operation_timestamp: time stamp of the operation
-* site_id: the integration site id.
+* site_name: the integration site name.
 If this column is None, the record is for all integration sites.
 Otherwise, it is a site-specific record.
 The column is used in manual mode that a user starts a data synchronization with one or more remote sites.